SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-2/sap-aem-int-day-2.md

    \
    The initial view of the domain will be of the Applications tab. \
    You will see a number of modeled applications in the list related to the demo. \
-   Note that these are simple references that allow visualization of the event flows – The designer tool does not simulate the actual applications. \
    ![SAP AEM EP Designer AppDomain-view](img/ep-designer-appDomain-view.png)

    Event APIs and Event API Products can be used to expose and manage AsyncAPI interfaces within organizations, or with